gm4afsal/XVFB-AWS-Selenium/README.md

-# XVFB-AWS-Selenium:   Steps to set up XVFB screen for AWS-Selenium headless test execution.
+Steps to set up XVFB screen for AWS-Selenium headless test execution.
 XVFB will help view live tests on local machine using a VNC Server.